UBER-BLACK/SoccerRobotsPro/src/software/firmware/README.md

   - May have a value of: **``0 - 255``**
   - Recommended: **``255``**
-  - This parameter is responsible for the speed at which the roller will be pushed back when fired
+  - This parameter is responsible for the speed at which the roller will be pushed back on impact

 ### Shockpanel_HoldSpeed